The

 can possibly be truthful

-(which would be
+(which would be based on yet

-of logical fallacies)?
+another group of logical

 Fundamentally,